anthemion-org/ogle/README.md

 ![Ogle screenshots](screens_ogle.png)

 I created this app when I was first learning C#.
 Ogle derives from a tabletop game you've probably played, but the pace is _much_ faster.
-This version uses Windows Forms, but I'm planning to make a fancier version with WPF when I get some time.
+I am working on a web version right now; check back later for that.

 To learn more about the game, have a look at the Ogle [help pages](https://www.anthemion.org/ogle_help/index.html).

 ## Ogle solution

-Ogle was originally created with C# 3.0, .NET Framework 3.5, and Visual Studio 2008.
+Ogle was originally created with C# 3.0, .NET Framework 3.5, and Visual Studio 2005.
 I have updated the solution to use Visual Studio 2019 and .NET Framework 4.5, but the code hasn't changed much since 2006.

 The Ogle solution contains three projects: